189th Infantry Brigade (United States): World War II

 It was again activated 1 March 1952 at Jonesboro, Arkansas.
 The company had its location changed to Wewoka, Oklahoma on 1 June 1955.
-The Company would be inactivated for their last time four years later on 1 April 1959 when it was disbanded in Wewoka.
+The company would be inactivated for their last time four years later on 1 April 1959 when it was disbanded in Wewoka.

 The 95th Reconnaissance Company would never see action again.
 Its elements would return to their designations before World War II.
 On 21 January 1963, the main elements of the company were reconstituted as the 189th Infantry Brigade.
 It was then allotted to the Active duty force.
 Though inactive, if the brigade was ever activated again it would be formed as a part of the active duty force as a separate brigade.
 The 190th Infantry Brigade would not be reactivated, either.
 Its assets would be designated as 3rd Brigade, 24th Infantry Division, having never been reorganized after its redesignation in 1942.

-On 24 October 1997, the brigade was activated at Fort Bragg, North Carolina as a training brigade.
+On 24 October 1997, the brigade was activated at Fort Bragg as a training brigade.
 With a population of nearly 50,000 soldiers and numerous other tenant units, the fort had a large contingent of soldiers necessitating multiple brigades for training.
 However, after two years of service on the Fort, it was inactivated on 16 October 1999 at the base.
 The elements of the brigade were subsequently merged with the 4th Brigade, 78th Division (Training Support), another training brigade on base responsible for exercises.